PWD Sports Club: Early years (1954–1979)

 PWD Sporting Club was founded in 1954 as a recreational program by some sports-loving engineers of the Public Works Department.
-Some of the founding members of the club include its first president and chief engineer Eyaz Khan, Alhaj Uddin, Abdul Rahim, Fazlur Rahman, Fayaz Ahmed, and Kazi Abdul Qader, to name a few.
+Some of the founding members of the club included its first president and chief engineer Eyaz Khan, Alhaj Uddin, Abdul Rahim, Fazlur Rahman, Fayyaz Ahmed, and Kazi Abdul Qader.
 The club tent was constructed on land owned by the Public Works Department in Segunbagicha of Dhaka.

 In 1956, the club entered domestic football in Dhaka through the Third Division and became league champions in their first season.
 The following year, in 1957, the club became champions of the Second Division and gained promotion to the top-tier.
 The club entered the First Division in 1958 and under the captaincy of Anjam Hossain, they finished in third-place.
 In the same year, PWD, led by the Pakistan national team's central defender, Nabi Chowdhury, participated in the Aga Khan Gold Cup.
-They defeated Central Jail and Sindh Youngmen's Club by 8–0 and 5–1, respectively, before losing 2–5 to Keamari Mohammedan prior to the quarter-final.
+They defeated Central Jail and Sindh Youngmen's Club by 8–0 and 5–1, respectively, before losing 2–5 to Keamari Muhammadan prior to the quarter-final.

 In 1965, PWD ended Victoria Sporting Club's 67-game unbeaten streak in the league's sixth round.
 However, following the Independence of Bangladesh, they elected a new club committee led by two of their previous members, Abdul Rahim and Fazlur Rahman.
 This change saw them battling relegation almost every season, with the exception of reaching the Super League round in 1974, 1976, and 1977.
 The club was relegated from the top-flight after finishing bottom of the league in 1979.